Can someone sue you after insurance pays?

 What should I do after accepting my settlement offer?

 It is very important that you understand the damages before you sign the settlement offer.
 If you are involved in a very significant accident and have sustained major injuries, you most likely will need a higher settlement amount.
 Do not settle for a lower amount if it does not cover the cost of your injuries.
 That is why it is very important to hire an experienced personal injury attorney to pursue those claims for you and ensure you get maximum compensation.

 Contact us for a free no-risk consultation where we will advise you of the legal strategies we can take to ensure maximum compensation for your claim.
 We have been helping clients settle and go to trial for their personal injury claims for decades.
 We want to make sure that our clients are heavily involved in the process while also understanding every step of the settlement.
 We want to keep our clients informed.
 Our consultation does not come with any obligations.
 We are located conveniently in every major city in California and Nevada to better suit your needs.
 Other than that, we are also available 24/7 via phone or email.

 Our attorneys will be able to explain every step of the settlement process and explain the settlement release when it comes down to signing it.
 Usually, it takes a very legitimate reason to file a claim against the insurance company after a settlement agreement has been reached.
 But, in general, it is very rare to bring a lawsuit against another party after a settlement has been reached and a release has been signed.
-For more information regarding settlements, please visit our page here.
+For more information regarding settlements, please contact one of our top litigators.